Jamie Scarrow: My Life with Bears

 My next step in life will have me combining my expertise in the guiding and travel industry with my passion for photography.
 I love photography, I love guiding and I love to teach, so come and join me at Knight Inlet Lodge and enjoy some of the most fabulous bear-watching on the planet.

 Photography has become a real passion for me and I’ve been fortunate to have worked with many film crews and professional photographers over the years.
 My most memorable experience was just two years ago when I helped the BBC with filming on an episode of Nature’s Great Events entitled ‘The Great Salmon Run’.

 I was in the water with the videographer just a few feet from the bears while they searched for salmon.
 It was an exhilarating experience but not as frightening as you would think.
-Understanding animal behaviour is of utmost importance when photographing wildlife, as is having the patience to wait for just the right moment.
+Understanding animal behavior is of utmost importance when photographing wildlife, as is having the patience to wait for just the right moment.
 By reading the bears’ body language and taking our time we were able to get close to these well-known individual grizzlies.

 Working in Knight Inlet was a turning point for me and has led to other great opportunities in guiding around the world.
-For five winters the off season at Knight Inlet) I headed to Churchill, Manitoba, famous as one of the best places to sight polar bears.
+For five winters in the off season at Knight Inlet I headed to Churchill, Manitoba, famous as one of the best places to sight polar bears.
 From the safety of a giant Tundra Buggy visitors can watch the bears gathering along the coast of Hudson Bay as they wait patiently for the sea to freeze so they have a platform to hunt for seals.